Horse riding in Zandvoort

 Several bridle paths have been built in and around Zandvoort.
 And you can of course go for a beach ride.
 However, there are some rules attached to this.

-As a rider, you have some rules to consider.
-You are only allowed to ride or have a riding or draught animal on the beach from 1 October to 1 March, with the exception of emergency services.
-Furthermore, you always need a permit to rent or offer a riding or draught animal for use by the public on the beach (article 5.39 APV).
-In Zandvoort, there are a number of different stables that have such a licence, which does allow them to ride horses on the beach.
+Furthermore, you always need a permit to rent or offer riding or draught animals to the public on the beach.
+In Zandvoort, there are several riding schools that have such a permit, which allows them to ride horses on the beach.

 Zandvoort has one riding school: Manege De Baarshoeve.
 Here you can take a guided horse for a ride on the beach or through the dunes.
 It is also possible to rent a pony for a small ride through the dunes for the little ones.